seed-labs/seed-labs/category-web/CTF/SQL_Injection/README.md

 # CTF - SQL Injection

+## Easy vs. Difficult Challenges

+This challenge has been broken up into two nearly identical challenges, with one being more difficult than the other to solve.
+The pertinent files needed to run the easier version of the challenge are in the `easy` directory, and the pertinent files needed to run the more difficult version of the challenge are in the `difficult` directory.
+The difference between the easy and difficult challenge is the behavior of the frontend web application.
+More specifically, in the easier version of the challenge, the web app will show the user the results of successful SQL queries that are injected via the frontend.
+In the more difficult version of the challenge the web app will only show the user the results of failed SQL queries that are injected via the frontend.
+* Example:
+   * Easy challenge: successfully injecting the **valid** SQL query `SHOW TABLES` will show a webpage containing the results of the valid SQL query: the names of the tables in the database.
+   * Difficult challenge: successfully injecting the **valid** SQL query `SHOW TABLES` will not show the results of the valid SQL query; it will show the main to-do list page with all of the tasks in the list.
+   * Easy challenge: successfully injecting the **invalid** SQL query `SHOOOW TTTABLES` will not show any output from the invalid SQL query; it will show the main to-do list page with all of the tasks in the list.
+   * Difficult challenge: successfully injecting the **invalid** SQL query `SHOOOW TTTABLES` will show a webpage displaying the error message describing the invalid SQL query.

 ## Docker

-The `docker-compose.yml` file specifies two services and one network for the Docker application.
+The `docker-compose_[easy|difficult].yml` files specify two services and one network for the Docker application.
 One service is a frontend web application and the other service is a backend database; and the two services use the specified internal network to communicate with each other.

 ### Frontend Web Application

 The frontend web application is an Apache web server with PHP.
-There is one argument that can be specified for the fronted web app in the `docker-compose.yml` file: `hard_mode`, which accepts a value of `0` or `1`.
-When `hard_mode` is set to `0`, the web app will show the user the results of successful SQL queries that are injected via the frontend.
-When `hard_mode` is set to `1`, the web app will only show the user the results of failed SQL queries that are injected via the frontend.
-* Example:
-   * When `hard_mode==0`, successfully injecting the **valid** SQL query `SHOW TABLES` will show a webpage containing the results of the valid SQL query: the names of the tables in the database.
-   * When `hard_mode==1`, successfully injecting the **valid** SQL query `SHOW TABLES` will not show the results of the valid SQL query; it will show the main to-do list page with all of the tasks in the list.
-   * When `hard_mode==0`, successfully injecting the **invalid** SQL query `SHOOOW TTTABLES` will not show any output from the invalid SQL query; it will show the main to-do list page with all of the tasks in the list.
-   * When `hard_mode==1`, successfully injecting the **invalid** SQL query `SHOOOW TTTABLES` will show a webpage displaying the error message describing the invalid SQL query.
+The frontend interfaces with the backend database and will send MySQL queries to manipulate the data in the database.

 ### Backend Database